dmairs/botse/docs/glossary/effect-timing.md

 ---
 id: effect-timing
 title: Effect Timing
-hoverText: "Effects must be resolved one at a time.
-Each effect must be completely resolved before resolving the next effect."
+hoverText: Effects must be resolved one at a time.
+Each effect must be completely resolved before resolving the next effect.
 ---

 Some abilities have effects that depend on others for timing or have multiple effects.
 These abilities are resolved following the rules below: